askininan/AKS-Terra-Jenkins-Demo/README.md

 ## Further Development

-1. Graylog installation can become seamless by solving vm.max_map_count through adding an extraInitContainer to opensearch values.yaml that runs command: sysctl -w vm.max_map_count=262144 as root user.
-This solution also may require installing an older version of Opensearch.

-2. HTTPS connection instead of current HTTP.
+1. HTTPS connections instead of current HTTP.
 An SSL certification can be used on ingress by manually deploying or utilizing cert-manager for secure connection.

-3. A hostname can be defined on ingress for certain paths.
+2. A hostname can be defined on ingress for certain paths.
 For that, an ANAME record should be declared through Terraform.

-4. Autoscaling for AKS cluster can be enabled to improve resilience.
+3. Autoscaling for AKS cluster can be enabled to improve resilience.

+4. Graylog installation can become seamless by solving vm.max_map_count through adding an extraInitContainer to opensearch values.yaml that runs command: sysctl -w vm.max_map_count=262144 as root user.
+This solution also may require installing an older version of Opensearch.

+5. Next step to finalize CI/CD kaniko push image part should be sorted with right config.toml configurations.
+After that k8 deployment of the image part should be added to jenkins pipeline with helm utilization.